qcif/rdsi-arms/support/dev/README.md

 #Development server deployment

 * Ensure you add the IP address and hostname to /etc/hosts
-* Change localhost in index.html to your fqdn/ipaddress
+* Once httpd installed, update "ServerName" in httpd/conf/httpd.conf to your fqdn or ip address

 Run these:
     sudo adduser --system -m redbox